 In this blog post, we’re going to teach you the best release strategy to guarantee you can take advantage of digital streaming platforms, build your fanbase and exploit each release to secure the best results possible.

 The way that music is consumed has become one of the most drastic changes to the music industry over the past 10 years.
 Music consumption has changed, so your release strategy will need to adapt with it, but for you to know how to adapt, you need to fully understand where music is being consumed and why it is consumed in this manner, so you can create a strategy fitting for this.

 Studies show that in 2018 45% of people were discovering new music video streaming services alone, with further trends showing that Spotify is on track to take over radio in terms of listenership and popularity.
-These statistics prove that digital streaming is the main platform for people to listen to music, with only 15 years ago, streaming platforms hardly being looked into.
-The new nature of the industry shows how people are less likely to pay for physical music or even per track but would much rather pay a monthly subscription for unlimited music.
+These statistics prove that digital streaming is the main platform for people to listen to music and that the new nature of the industry shows how people are less likely to pay for physical music or even per track but would much rather pay a monthly subscription for unlimited music.
 Therefore, musicians need to follow these consumer statistics and create a release strategy that works with these trends to take full advantage of them.

 - You can upload to them easily

 - They work as a free marketing tool with algorithms putting your music in front of the right audience